 Transportation and fuel costs add to a lot of expenses in any supply chain.
 However, with its predictive analytics tools, ERP software solutions facilitates the identification of the fastest and cheapest routes for shipments.
 At the same time, ERP software can be used to allocate central locations to products as per their demand and distribution networks.
 It also makes adding a new pick up and delivery location easier and cost-effective.

-An ERP software for warehouse management can be customized to provide notifications for stock level warnings and scheduled dispatch of goods.
+An ERP software for warehouse management services can be customized to provide notifications for stock level warnings and scheduled dispatch of goods.
 This leaves no room for delays or under- and overstocking.

 A complex system of various business applications put together on a single platform, an ERP software comes with a user-friendly interface.
 Dashboards enable managers, operators, drivers, and others to identify their tasks, supervise their departments, and ensure sales fulfillment.
 They are often interactive, and thus, just as effective in case of queries and glitches in warehouse operations.